Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Data and Methodology

-The application of \raddest\ for regression analysis confirms that the log-linear relation in~\autoref{eq:loglinear} provides a good description for the majority of data points ($\ge 80\%$ in most cases) across all galaxies in our sample and under all ionization conditions.
+The application of \raddest\ for regression analysis confirms that the log-log linear relation in~\autoref{eq:loglinear} provides a good description for the majority of data points ($\ge 80\%$ in most cases) across all galaxies in our sample and under all ionization conditions.
 Nevertheless, deviations from this relationship are detectable in most cases.
-We categorize these deviations visually into three types: \begin{enumerate}[label=(\alph*)] \item A deviation in the brightest regions that is well-described by a second log-linear relation with a different slope.
-The ``no-deviation'' scenario is a special case of this, where the slope for the brightest regions is identical to that of the main trend. \item A deviation in the brightest regions that cannot be adequately fit by another log-linear relation. \item A complex deviation that is more intricate than cases (a) and (b) and cannot be captured by simple functional forms. \end{enumerate} Examples of these three cases are presented in~\autoref{fig:three_cases}.
+We categorize these deviations visually into three types: \begin{enumerate}[label=(\alph*)] \item A deviation in the brightest regions that is well-described by a second log-log linear relation with a different slope.
+The ``no-deviation'' scenario is a special case of this, where the slope for the brightest regions is identical to that of the main trend. \item A deviation in the brightest regions that cannot be adequately fit by another log-log linear relation. \item A complex deviation that is more intricate than cases (a) and (b) and cannot be captured by simple functional forms. \end{enumerate} Examples of these three cases are presented in~\autoref{fig:three_cases}.
 We note that, in addition to the three cases of deviation, the faint end usually presents deviations to varying degrees as well.
 This is due to the limited S/N in the faintest regions: the binning of data points is driven mainly by noise rather than by their true values, so the correlations are smeared out.
 This behavior is well reproduced by our generative model when uncertainties in both the x- and y-axes are taken into account.
 For instance, as shown in \autoref{fig:three_cases}, the median of mock data, represented as blue circles, aligns closely with that of real data, depicted as gray circles, in faint end bins.

 In cases (a) and (b), a turning point $x_0$, defined as the MIR bands value above which the deviation occurs, can be identified.
-For case (a), this turning point is determined using a piecewise log-linear formula:
+For case (a), this turning point is determined using a piecewise log-log linear formula:

 where $k_0$, $b_0$, and $\sigma$ are fixed as $\kKS$, $\bKS$, and $\sigKS$, respectively.
 To fit $k_1$, $b_1$, and $x_0$, we apply the \mlmethod\ in \raddest, as this method demonstrates performance comparable to \ksmethod\ while being significantly more sensitive to minority data points that follow a distinct distribution compared to the majority.
 For case (b), the turning point is identified visually.